oziuzoma/oziuzoma-syself-devops/README.md

 Whether your application needs a relational or non-relational database and which option to go for amongst the different engines avaialable.

-I have seen some databases being hosted on Kubernetes as stateful sets.
-However it is not best practice because of the risk involved, though it rarely happens sometimes the whole cluster could go down and having important infomation in your database possibly being unavailable for sometime is not advisable.
-For my application  choose to go with a fully managed database like AWS RDS or any cloud provider fully managed sevrice to manage the database externally.
-RDS provides automated backups and generally redcues overheads.
+I have seen some databases being hosted on Kubernetes as stateful sets resources.
+However it is not best practice because of the risk involved, sometimes the whole cluster could go down and having important infomation in your database possibly being unavailable for sometime is not advisable.
+For my application, I choose to go with a fully managed database like AWS RDS or any cloud provider fully managed sevrice to manage the database externally.
+RDS provides automated backups and generally reduces overheads.
 If cost is an issue, then you can self host your databases on VMs so that your application can connect to them.
-Read replicas will be provisioned for read only along with a standby primary/master for read and write operations for fault tolerance
+Read replicas will be provisioned for read only operations along with a standby primary/master for read and write operations for fault tolerance and HA.

 I will also pick postgres as my preferred engine because i am more familiar with it.